Bell non-locality and Kochen-Specker contextuality: How are they connected?: Abstract

 \section{Abstract}

 Bell non-locality and Kochen-Specker (KS) contextuality are logically independent concepts, fuel different protocols with quantum vs classical advantage, and have distinct classical simulation costs.
 A natural question is what are the relations between these concepts, advantages, and costs.
 To address this question, it is useful to have a map that captures all the connections between Bell non-locality and KS contextuality in quantum theory.
 The aim of this work is to introduce such a map.
-After defining the theory-independent notions of Bell non-locality and KS contextuality for ideal measurements, we show that, in quantum theory, due to Neumark's dilation theorem, every matrix of quantum Bell non-local correlations can be mapped to an identical matrix of KS contextual correlations produced in a scenario with identical relations of compatibility but where measurements are ideal and no space-like separation is required.
+After defining the theory-independent notions of Bell non-locality and KS contextuality for ideal measurements, we show that, in quantum theory, due to Neumark's dilation theorem, every quantum Bell non-local behavior can be mapped to a formally identical KS contextual behavior produced in a scenario with identical relations of compatibility but where measurements are ideal and no space-like separation is required.
 A more difficult problem is identifying connections in the opposite direction.
-We show that there are ``one-to-one'' and partial connections between KS contextual correlations and Bell non-local correlations for some KS contextuality scenarios, but not for all of them.
-However, there is also a method that transforms any matrix of KS contextual correlations for quantum systems of dimension $d$ into a matrix of Bell non-local correlations between two quantum subsystems each of them of dimension $d$.
+We show that there are ``one-to-one'' and partial connections between KS contextual behaviors and Bell non-local behaviors for some KS scenarios, but not for all of them.
+However, there is also a method that transforms any KS contextual behavior for quantum systems of dimension $d$ into a Bell non-local behavior between two quantum subsystems each of them of dimension $d$.
 We collect all these connections in map and list some problems which can benefit from this map. \keywords{Bell inequalities \and Contextuality \and Non-contextuality inequalities \and Non-locality}